stackbit-projects/silvestru-site-f4da8/services.md

           Technically, "everything" is a sales page.
-In practice however, these tend to be the type of pages that are seen by people already somewhat familiar with your company or at least they have clicked on a very enticing banner dangling the carrot.
+In practice however, these tend to be the type of pages that are seen by people already somewhat familiar with your company or at least they have clicked on a very enticing banner promising a carrot.
 Clever!

-          But now the real heavy duty begins: presenting your story, your product, its benefits, answering objections -- all structured in a way that keeps them hooked and engaged all the way down to your offer.
+          But now the real heavy duty begins: presenting your story, your product, its benefits, answering objections -- all of this structured in a way that keeps them hooked and engaged all the way down to your offer and the call to action.
         actions: []
         image_alt: Sales Pages and LPs
         video_embed_html: ''